pluto-skyrimvr/pluto-skyrimvr.github.io/README.md

 Download: [ParallaxGen - Dynamic Mesh Patcher](https://www.nexusmods.com/skyrimspecialedition/mods/120946)

 1. Make sure to build all the body and outfit meshes with Bodyslide before running ParallaxGen.
+1. Make sure to enable the patches that were built in the previous steps.
 1. Launch ParallaxGen.
 1. Set Game Location and Mod Manager.
 1. Click Show Advanced Options.